opitzconsulting/orcas/_docs/en/dbdoc.md

 </diagram>
 {% endhighlight %}

-If you are going to execute this Code, there will be a diagram for "Europe" with subordinated diagrams "Spain" and "Germany" ("Germany" has to more subordinated diagrams for the federa states Bavaria and Baden-Württemberg).
+If you execute this code, there will be a diagram for "Europe" with subordinate diagrams "Spain" and "Germany" ("Germany" has two more subordinate diagrams for the federa states Bavaria and Baden-Württemberg).
 ![]({{site.baseurl}}/assets/Europa.jpg)

 ##Example project dbdoc_demo

-You will find an example project at examples\dbdoc_demo\build.xml and also be able to execute this and to use it as a basement for your own projects.
+You will find an example project at examples\dbdoc_demo\build.xml.
+You can execute it and use it as a template for your own projects.
-<br/>For example data there is a data model für milk production.
+<br/>The example is a data model für milk production.
-<br/>Here you will find the main diagram.
-The gray rectangles are hierarchically subordinated diagrams.
+<br/>Here you will find the main diagram (the gray rectangles are hierarchically subordinate diagrams):
 ![]({{site.baseurl}}/assets/Diagrams_only.jpg)

 <br/>
-These can be used and offer a presentation of the table group on an extra page.
+This link offers a presentation of the table group on an extra page.

 ![]({{site.baseurl}}/assets/Unterdiagramm.jpg)

 <br/>
-Single tables can also be selected and will display associated SQL-Queries of included table directories.
+Single tables can also be selected and will display associated SQL queries of included table directories.

 ![]({{site.baseurl}}/assets/abgang_hat_praemie.jpg)